Asheville truck accident attorney

 At Melrose Law, our deep understanding of these laws and regulations gives our clients an advantage in these complex cases.
 We are committed to holding all negligent parties accountable for your injuries or loss and getting you the compensation you need.

-Given the size of these commercial trucks, accidents involving trucks often involve serious injury or death.
+Given the size of these commercial vehicles, accidents involving trucks often involve severe injury or death.
+Medical treatment is often extensive, and it’s important to hold the potentially liable parties responsible for the hospital bills.
 When a big rig is involved in a wreck, the insurance company for the tractor-trailer will employ a team of investigators and lawyers to try to protect their interests and avoid paying the injured person or the family of the victim of a deadly accident the compensation that they deserve.
+They will do everything in their power to avoid determining fault against their insured.
 You need a local experienced Western North Carolina attorney to protect you and your rights.

 We put our knowledge of trucking regulations and laws to work for you as we complete a thorough investigation into the cause of your accident and identify all potential defendants.
-We will explore every possible avenue of recovery and aggressively protect your rights and interests.
+We will explore every possible avenue of recovery and aggressively protect your rights and interests, and help you get compensation for your medical bills.
 If the driver cannot be found or is uninsured or under-insured, we will help you pursue a claim through your uninsured/under-insured motorist (UM) coverage.
+Please call for a free case evaluation today.

 The Most Common Factors for Truck Accidents